joshgreenwell/zoid-lesson/README.md

 Go into the `src` folder and go through each folder sequentailly.
 When in each folder, read the `README`
 <br/>
-for instruction to each challenge.
+for instruction to each tutorial.

 ## Testing

-Built into this repo is a testing suite that will allow you to go through each challenge with ease.
+Built into this repo is a testing suite that will allow you to go through each tutorial with ease.
 <br/>

 *coming soon...*